Frequently Asked Questions

 Where is the data for my garage?

-Google Project Sunroof data is missing for some buildings.
+Google Maps Platform Solar API data is missing for some buildings.
 While solar potential data may not currently be available for the rooftop that you are interested in exploring, it may still have great solar potential.
 MyHEAT recommends that you contact a qualified solar installer to complete a detailed site assessment.

 Adding solar panels to a detached garage roof may be an excellent option.
 If you add solar panels to your garage, you will not have to modify your home's roof.
 Solar panels could be installed in addition to a system on your house or be installed when adding solar panels to your home's roof is not optimal.

-The Google Project Sunroof data is always being reviewed to address existing issues.
+The Google Maps Platform Solar API data is always being reviewed to address existing issues.

 Why is the platform only applicable to single-family homes and not other, larger buildings?

-The Project Sunroof technology calculates solar potential for the roof of every building.
+The Google Maps Platform Solar API calculates solar potential for the roof of every building.
 However, the system size and financial estimates found on the platform are tailored to residential buildings and do not consider units within the buildings.
 The economics for commercial and industrial buildings are often different from residential buildings due to different regulations, electricity prices, and solar installation costs.

 Solar and Your Home